flipacholas/Architecture-of-consoles/articles/playstation-vita.Rmd.md

 The next big milestone for ARM will debut in 2011, with the arrival of ARMv8.
 I'll talk more about this in a future article about the Nintendo Switch.

-### Media coprocessors
+### The new media coprocessor

-Next to the ARM cluster, Sony bundled a couple of accelerators that support gaming-related tasks.
-Just like the previous [Media Engine group](playstation-portable#multimedia-cpu), they are completely proprietary and act as a black box.
-Programmers are not meant to fiddle with them directly but through the official SDK.
+Next to the ARM cluster, Sony bundled a large accelerator meant to support gaming-related tasks.
+Just like the previous [Media Engine group](playstation-portable#multimedia-cpu), it is completely proprietary and acts as a black box.
+Programmers are not meant to fiddle with it directly but through the official SDK.

-#### Venezia {.tabs .active}

-![Overview of Venezia.](cpu/venezia.png){.tab-float}

-To start with, we've got **Venezia**.
+Having said that, this accelerator is called **Venezia**.
 This is a complete and separate CPU package designed by Sony's close partner, Toshiba, for image and sound processing [@cpu-toshiba_press].
 With functionality closer to a Digital Signal Processor (DSP), Venezia was also sold as a [synthesisable chip](game-boy-advance#tab-1-2-a-new-cpu-venture) for multimedia appliances (i.e. DVD players) [@cpu-mep].
 Consequently, Sony selected it to accelerate multimedia tasks, so you could say it's the spiritual successor of the [Media Engine](playstation-portable#multimedia-cpu).

+#### Architecture of Venezia {.tabs .active}

+![Overview of Venezia.](cpu/venezia.png){.tab-float}

 Similarly to the MPCore, Venezia is a cluster, this time made of **eight 'Media Processing Engine' (MPE) cores** operating at **266.7 MHz**.
 Notice that its naming confusingly overlaps with ARM's vector accelerators, but they are different silicon.
 That being said, each of Toshiba's MPEs houses [@cpu-venezia]: